matt77hias/Blog/_posts/2018-07-01-linear-gamma-and-sRGB-color-spaces.md

 ## ImGui

-To summarize the changes required to ImGui:
+The changes required to ImGui:
 - ImGui uses one font texture by default.
 This texture should be formatted correctly: sRGB if appropriate.
 Though, it just contains completely black and white color values which should map to the same values independent of the used color space.
 - If ImGui performs (sRGB) color additions and/or multiplications on the CPU, the involved colors should be transformed first to linear color space, then the additions and/or multiplications are applied, finally the resulting colors are transformed back to sRGB color space.
 - The vertex shader should transform the vertex color attribute from sRGB to linear color space.

-Without knowing all the details of ImGui, I assume only the last aspect should be dealt with.

 Application to the D3D11 demo (similar for other graphics APIs):